How To Plant & Grow Live Aquarium Plants

 6. Bulb/ Tuber

-Bulb/ Tuber refers to all types of plant that grow from a bulb or tuber respectively.
-The common plants of them are banana plant, dwarf aquarium lily, tiger lotus.
+Bulb/ Tuber live aquatic plants refers to all types of plant that grow from a bulb or tuber respectively.
+The common plants of them are banana plants, dwarf aquarium lily, tiger lotus.

 Before you plant them, make sure you remove rock wool, dirt from the bulb/ tubers by rinsing them.
 Then, gently place bulb/ tubers on the top of the substrate.
 You should not bury them since the bulb/ tubers can rot.
 If you see your bulb/ tuber plants float, you can either wait for them to sink or place them loosely under a piece of hardscape to keep it weighed down.